ylw311/Google-CSSI-DebateIt/README.md

 ## What each member worked on:

 ### Linda
-- Nav bar version 2 (currently in use)
+- Nav bar version 2
 - Firebase
   - authentication
     - allow third party athentication (google) for login